Two people sit at the edge of a wide body of water with mountains in the distance, enjoying the scenic views in Nelson, South Island.

 Around the world, the conservation community is tackling large, complex and urgent environmental challenges with high stakes.
 In many places, people running the world’s most critical conservation and sustainable development projects rely on their own skills and resources.
 However, without more rigorous measurement of their effectiveness, we cannot show that we are achieving the results we seek.

 Aotearoa New Zealand has a proud history of conservation achievements, including bringing several species back from the brink of extinction.
 The country is full of passionate individuals and dedicated community groups keen to make a difference, often within their immediate natural environment.
-To accelerate this impact, TNC is working with individuals and organizations to give them additional skills and expertise to work on large-scale and complex conservation initiatives.
+To accelerate this impact, TNC set out to give individuals and organizations additional skills and expertise to work on large-scale and complex conservation initiatives.

 A large group of people stand together for a group photo in a grassy field with a forest behind them.